Babatunde-Oduwole/HR-Analytics/README.md

 1. Checked for missing values, inconsistencies, and outliers across all data fields.
 2. Ensured consistency in data formats and structures by standardizing date formats and ensuring uniformity in categorical variables like department names and job roles.
 3. Identified and removed duplicate entries to prevent skewed analysis.
-4. Transformrd data into appropriate formats for analysis.
+4. Transformed data into appropriate formats for analysis.

 ### Exploratory Data Analysis (EDA)